katrijnvandeun/NCTSimulations/README.md

 Reference:
 de Rooij, B., et al. (2021).
 Symptom clusters in survivors of 7 seven cancer types from the PROFILES registry: A Network analysis.
 Manuscript submitted for publication.

-To reproduce the analysis of the influenza data discussed in the paper, take the following steps.

 ## 1. CREATE DATA